jford1906/jford1906.github.io/teaching/index.md

 I primarily use Team-Based Learning (TBL), Inquiry-Based Learning (IBL), and Standards-Based Grading (SBG) in my courses.

+External Resources for teachers interested in these methods are available [here](ExternalResources/index.md)

 A copy of my teaching statement is [here](Teaching Statement.pdf)

 [Examples of Course Materials](Examples/index.md)